Learn

 Retirement Planning in an Economic Downturn

 There's no denying the fact that we're living in uncertain times.
-During these unprecedented times of a global pandemic, the market is more volatile than usual, and many people are nervous about what the future holds.
+The market is more volatile than usual, and many people are nervous about what the future holds.
 This can be especially true for those who are hoping to retire soon, especially if they would be relying on investments to supplement social security income.

 If you're worried about how stock market movements could impact your impending retirement, check out these frequently asked questions: